alexandre-touret/lilypond-github-action/README.md

 # lilypond-github-action

 ## Purpose
-This github action aims at generating music sheets from [lilypond music score source files](https://lilypond.org).
+This github action aims at generating music sheets from [Lilypond music score source files](https://lilypond.org).
-It creates and run a Docker container which execute lilypond.
+It creates and run a Docker container which execute Lilypond.

+It could be useful if you want to store your Lilypond source files in Git and publish them automatically into a web site.

 ## Prerequisites
 Learn git, lilypond and [github pages](https://pages.github.com/)  :)